Working group will begin exploring rules for controlling the cumulative impacts of oil and gas drilling in Colorado

 In their petition the environmental groups outlined the potential impacts of growing oil and gas operations on the severe ozone pollution problem in the Front Range and on the state efforts to reduce greenhouse gas emissions.

-“If we commit to doing this and this is not a delay tactic,” Jeff Robbins, the commission chairman, told Merlin, “we should take your effort and have the commission establish that working group”
+“If we commit to doing this and this is not a delay tactic,” Jeff Robbins, the commission chairman, told Merlin, “we should take your effort and have the commission establish that working group.”

 “Let’s take your efforts and use that as the incentive to dig into this,” Robbins said.